rubensolozabal/vnf_placement_optimization_rl/README.md

 ````
 # Usage

-Learn your own model from scratch (model available in default location *save/model_1*):
+Learn your own model from scratch (model is saved in the default location *save/model*):
 ```
     python main.py --learn_mode=True --save_model=True
 ```